-St Mary’s Primary School – Geography Curriculum Statement
+St. Mary’s Catholic Primary School – Geography Curriculum Statement

-At St Marys Primary School we want every child to be happy and enthusiastic learners of Geography, and to be eager to achieve their very best in order to fulfil their God-given talents.
+At St. Mary’s Catholic Primary School, we want every child to be happy and enthusiastic learners of Geography, and to be eager to achieve their very best in order to fulfil their God-given talents.
 We firmly believe that the recipe for success is high quality first-wave teaching in Geography, which is central to the life of our happy, caring school.

 Intent – What we are trying to achieve?

-- Our principal aim is that children leave St Mary’s School with a wide range of happy and rich memories in Geography formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Geography as an on-going process not a one-off event.
+•Our principal aim is that children leave St. Mary’s Catholic School with a wide range of happy and rich memories in Geography formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Geography as an on-going process not a one-off event.

-- All children will study Geography for 30 minutes per week (1 hour every two weeks).
+• All children will study Geography for 1 hour every week

 Implementation – How do we translate our vision into practice?